-The primary objective of the course is to prepare students for upper-division coursework in mathematics.
-Students will be able to
+The primary objective of the course is to give students a training in writing mathematical proofs, and to prepare students for upper-division coursework in mathematics.
+Students will be able to:

-- Comprehend and express themselves clearly in the language of modern mathematics, including first-order logic and formal set theory.
+1) Comprehend and express mathematical ideas, both orally and in writing forms, in the language of modern mathematics, including first-order logic and formal set theory.

-- Understand the axiomatic foundations of the mathematics they have previously learned, and be able to approach the study of new topics such as modern algebra, number theory, and analysis using an axiomatic framework and the expository cycle of “definition-theorem-proof.”
+3) Understand the axiomatic foundations of the mathematics they have previously learned, and be able to approach the study of new topics covered by Math 400 level courses using an axiomatic framework.

 Graded tasks will include individual homework, quizzes, and written exams, including a cumulative final.
-Additional assessment measures may include collaborative projects or homework.
+Additional assessment measures may include collaborative projects, in-class presentations and class attendance.

 Other Course Information

 Review and Approval